-- 7. A coroner (coroner A) who is under a duty under section 1(1) of the 2009 Act to conduct an investigation into a person's death (ie is made aware that the body is within their area and has reason to suspect etc) may request a coroner for another area (coroner B) to conduct the investigation: section 2(1). - 8.
+- 9. A coroner (coroner A) who is under a duty under section 1(1) of the 2009 Act to conduct an investigation into a person's death (i.e. is made aware that the body is within their area and has reason to suspect etc) may request a coroner for another area (coroner B) to conduct the investigation: section 2(1). - 10.
 It should be noted, therefore, that a request for a transfer may not be made until the duty to investigate the death arises: section 2(1).
-If coroner A wishes to make preliminary inquiries, even to request a post-mortem examination (as envisaged by section 14(1)(b)), in order to decide whether the death is one into which the coroner has a duty under section 1(1) to investigate, the time for requesting a transfer has not yet arisen. - 9.
-But in most cases where a request is made, the formal duty to investigate will have been obvious from the start.
-In these cases the post-mortem examination, where necessary, will be conducted at the request of coroner B. - 10.
-Where coroner A makes a request for a transfer to coroner B, Coroner B may agree to conduct the investigation or refuse: section 2(2).
+If coroner A wishes to make preliminary inquiries, even to request a post-mortem examination (as envisaged by section 14(1)(b)), in order to decide whether the death is one into which the coroner has a duty under section 1(1) to investigate, the time for requesting a transfer has not yet arisen. - 11.
+But in most cases where a request is made, the formal duty to investigate will have been obvious from the start, for example where death is the consequence of a road traffic collision.
+In these cases the post-mortem examination, where necessary, will be conducted at the request of coroner B. - 12.
+Where coroner A makes a request for a transfer to coroner B, coroner B may agree to conduct the investigation or refuse: section 2(2).
 Coroner A must give the Chief Coroner notice in writing of the request, stating whether it has been agreed to or not: section 2(5).
 The notice should be brief and in standard form CC9.